-TO: James Roosevelt, Jr. & Lorraine Miller
+TO: James Roosevelt, Jr. & Minyon Moore, DNC Rules and Bylaws Committee Co-Chairs

-DNC Rules and Bylaws Committee, Co-Chairs
+FROM: Ben Wikler, Chair of Democratic Party of Wisconsin

-FROM: Martha Laning, Chair of Democratic Party of Wisconsin
+SUBJECT: Delegate Selection Plan Approval

-SUBJECT: Affirmative Action Committee and Plan Approval
+DATE: June 12, 2023

-DATE: April 30, 2019
+Wisconsin's 2024 Delegate Selection Plan, as submitted to the Rules and Bylaws Committee was approved by the Democratic Party of Wisconsin's Administrative Committee on June 11, 2023.

-Wisconsin's 2020 Delegate Selection Plan that was submitted to the Democratic National Committee's Rules and Bylaws Committee on April 30, 2019 and was approved by the Wisconsin Administrative Committee on April 24, 2019.
-Prior to the Administrative Committee approving the plan, it was posted on the Democratic Party of Wisconsin's website from March 22, 2019 to April 21, 2019.
-Instruction for public comment was sent out in the Chair's update, via a press release sent out from the Democratic Party of Wisconsin's Communications Team and included on the website where the plan was posted.
+Prior to the Administrative Committee's approval of the plan, the proposed plan was posted on the Democratic Party of Wisconsin's website from May 5, 2023 to June 5, 2023.
+Instruction for public comment was sent out via a press release to the Democratic Party of Wisconsin's full press list, was distributed via email to Wisconsin party leaders, was periodically sent out to party members and donors in the Chair's weekly newsletter, and was included on the website where the plan was posted.
 Public comments received during this time were reviewed by staff and Administrative Committee members.
-Changes were made to the plan as deemed necessary and the plan was approved on April 24, 2019.
+The plan was approved on June 11, 2023.